-Nancy Potter is a paraprofessional who has worked with an autistic 9-year-old named Kristen since she was in first grade.
-Kristen trusts her completely (although she went through a phase when she couldn't tolerate Potter wearing brown).
-Like most paraprofessionals who work with students with disabilities, Potter sits beside Kristen in class, ready to assist her, quiet her, or remove her from the class when her behavior becomes a distraction.
+Nancy Potter is a paraprofessional who has worked with an autistic 9-year-old girl (who wishes to be anonymous) since she was in first grade.
+She trusts her completely (although she went through a phase when she couldn't tolerate Potter wearing brown).
+Like most paraprofessionals who work with students with disabilities, Potter sits beside her in class, ready to assist her, quiet her, or remove her from the class when her behavior becomes a distraction.

-Granoff learned that she should give Kristen more time to complete assignments, and allow her to work on projects more independently and creatively.
-While the rest of the class discussed healthy breakfast options in a health education unit, for example, Kristen colored a food pyramid worksheet.
+Granoff learned that she should give her more time to complete assignments, and allow her to work on projects more independently and creatively.
+While the rest of the class discussed healthy breakfast options in a health education unit, for example, Her colored a food pyramid worksheet.

-Other classroom activities challenge Kristen.
-When Granoff dims the lights and shows a video, Kristen gets agitated and needs to leave the room.
+Other classroom activities challenge her.
+When Granoff dims the lights and shows a video, she gets agitated and needs to leave the room.
 "But whenever there's a problem, Nancy's there to support her and ease her back into the lesson, or to take her out of the room," Granoff says.

 Back in the special education classroom down the hall, a paraprofessional works to bring Dan back into the lesson.
 To quiet his screeching, she asks him to push a button on his "Hip Talk," a small device resembling a fanny pack with icons of faces expressing different emotions, like sad, angry, and scared.
 Dan pushes a button and a recorded voice says, "I'm angry."